-- Offer an extra-special holiday staff meal to employees that work that day.
+- Offer a special holiday staff meal to employees that work on that day.

-- Offer a holiday bonus for major holidays, such as Christmas (and other December holidays) and Thanksgiving.
+- Offer a holiday bonus for major holidays, such as Christmas, New Years Day and Thanksgiving.

-- Hire additional seasonal, part-time staff to cover busy holiday months.
+- Hire some temporary or part-time staff to help cover busy holiday months.

-Consider enabling your employees to “bank” vacation time over their worked hours.
+Consider letting restaurant employees “bank” vacation time over their worked hours.
 For every 40 hours they work, they get a few hours of vacation time.
-You can even track each employee’s worked shifts in your POS system to make sure they’re getting the time off they’ve earned.
-The result of your employees’ accumulating PTO is that they’re increasingly motivated to work their hours to “save up” for a few extra days off.
+You can track employee hours in your restaurant point of sale (POS) to make sure they get the vacation pay they’ve earned.

-The labor laws around paid sick leave is another consideration that many restaurateurs face.
-While there are no federal laws and only some state laws regarding sick pay for restaurant employees, you should consider offering sick leave to your full-time staff — it can benefit your establishment in several ways:
+Restaurant labor laws pertaining to paid sick leave is another important consideration for restaurant owners and operators.
+In the United States, there are no federal laws and only some state laws regarding sick pay for restaurant employees.

-- Avoid germs spreading: beyond the risk of getting other employees sick, sick employees can contaminate food and potentially get your guests sick.
-Not good for your guests, other staff, or your restaurant’s reputation.
+Besides getting other employees sick, sick employees who come to work can contaminate food and make your guests sick.
+Roughly 40% of foodborne illness outbreaks in the US are traced back to a sick restaurant employee.
+This is not good for your guests, other staff or for your restaurant’s reputation.